Sambonic/Scrapedin/README.md

 The Scrapedin module is not available on PyPI, so it must be downloaded and imported manually.
 Here's how you can do it:

+1. Download [Python](https://www.python.org/downloads/) if you haven't already.
-1. Download the project onto your local machine.
+2. Download the project onto your local machine.
-2. Open the `setup.py` file on your IDE of choice.
+3. Open the `setup.py` file on your IDE of choice.
-3. In the terminal, run the following code:
+4. In the terminal, run the following code:
 ```bash
 pip install .
 ```